kenahoo/RHadoop-Wiki/Home.md

 * [[Contribute to the RHadoop project]]
 * [Live from the net](https://friendfeed.com/rhadoop)

-Contact: rhadoop@revolutionanalytics.com

 Questions: Please participate in our [discussion group](https://groups.google.com/forum/?fromgroups#!forum/rhadoop).
-For private questions, please use the above email address.

 # News
 * 2/10/2014 rmr 3.0.0 released.
 Faster, do I need to say more?
 See [[Changelog]]